Tianxiang-C/ctx/content/en/slides/22-09-06-evo-lead/index.md

 ---

 1. Are other negative emotions / behaviors that could positively affect romantic relationships?
 What could be the possible explanation?
-  a) Jealousy, mate guarding, etc.
+- Jealousy, mate guarding, etc.

 ---

 2. Are there other positive interventions that could have negative outcomes in romantic relationships?
 What could be the possible explanation?
 - Hormonal contraceptives

 ---